Blades of Glory- Your Spring Lawn Checklist for Frisco Area

 8. Plant

-Now that you’ve cleaned debris, prepped your beds and readied your lawn for growth—it’s time to plant.
+Now that you’ve cleaned debris, prepped your beds and readied your lawn for growth, it’s time to plant.
 In Texas, there’s still time to plant seeds of your favorite annuals in pots or beds.
 For bedding plants and shrubs, look for specials or sales at your local gardening shop.
 The plants currently in stock at your local stores are selected for the growing season and climate in your area.

 9. Water

-Frisco is still under water restrictions with watering allowed using sprinkler systems 1x per week on your residential trash pick-up day between the hours of 10 am – 6 pm.
+Frisco is still under water restrictions, with watering allowed using sprinkler systems 1x per week on your residential trash pick-up day between the hours of 10 am – 6 pm.
 Check your water schedule here.

 10. Fertilize

 A soil test can help you decide what nutrients your lawn may need.
-Make sure you use a fertilizer matched to your lawn needs and be careful of using weed products that may harm trees, shrubs, or grass.
+Make sure you use a fertilizer matched to your lawn’s needs and be careful of using weed products that may harm trees, shrubs, or grass.

 And now, it’s time to sit back, have a glass of lemonade (spiked or not), and enjoy your beautiful lawn and landscaping.
 For more information on lawn care and landscaping service providers, give us a call for our free Service Provider Directory.